alienbogart/cool-moves/README.md

 # Settings

-Besides keybindings, there are no settings to be made.
+Besides the keybindings there are no settings to be made.

 # Suggested Keybindings

-I use [General](https://github.com/noctuid/general.el) for my keybindings, so here you go:
+I use the awesome [general.el](https://github.com/noctuid/general.el) for my keybindings, so:

 ``` emacs-lisp
 (general-define-key